JNRowe/jnrowe.github.io/articles/side_projects.rst

 I guess it is mostly a cultural issue, one which is quite strong behind the engineering side of the curtain in my workplace.
-Sure, there are some "5:01" types who are out of the door as soon as the bell goes, but there are an awful lot who extend their tech creations in to a downtime hobby or side business.
+Sure, there are some "5:01" types who are out of the door as soon as the bell rings, but there are an awful lot who extend their tech creations in to a downtime hobby or side business.

 ..